uio-bmi/sfb_knowledgebase/source/index.rst

 To describe the complexity level of each topic, there will be one of the following signs next to the title to indicate:
-🌱 (beginner level, no previous knowledge needed), 🌿 (apprentice level, some previous experience on the topic might be useful to follow the content) and 🌳 (journeyman level, assuming experience on the given topic and might go into details a lot).
+🌱 (beginner level, no previous knowledge needed), 🌿 (apprentice level, some previous experience on the topic might be useful to follow the content) and 🌳 (journeyman level, assuming experience on the given topic and the content might be quite detailed).

 Quick start for new members 🌱
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^